Stan: Well, we can't do anything for now - that fat bitch won't let us!

 - Adventure Time: In "The Suitor", Finn remarks that the eponymous suitor, Braco, seems "too unheroic for Peebs".
 When he finally realizes Jake has been trying to alert him to the fact Braco was standing within earshot, Finn hastily changes it to "And then I smashed that peach!"

 - American Dragon: Jake Long Jake normally doesn't, but he was self-conscious about molting at this time.

 Rose: Jake!Rose: [moments later] Jake?
 I was calling you.Jake: Oh, did you say Jake?
 I thought you said ...steak.Rose: Why would I say steak?

 - Another Jake Long example.
 Spud, disguised as a member of the Huntsclan sees Jake get knocked down and apparently killed by the Huntsgirl.
 He calls out "Jake!" and then realising that he's surrounded by Huntsclan trainees, changes it to "Cake!
 Which is what we'll have to celebrate the death of the dragon."

 - Danny Phantom: Vlad accidentally said in front of Maddie how he wanted to kill Jack.
 How he fixed it?
 'Flapjacks'.

-- Used all the time in South Park, between Stan and the crabby Bus Driver, and even subverted in the page quote!
+- Used all the time in South Park, between Stan and the crabby Bus Driver (as quoted above), and even subverted at one point:

-- Happens in The Simpsons, when Mr. Burns was dreaming of his lost teddy bear:
+- In "Rosebud", Mr. Burns was dreaming of his lost teddy bear:

 Burns: Bobo...
 Bobo... [wakes up]